 While the overall transfer rate in the United States may suggest that transferring is now the norm for many, if your child decides to transfer, the process is a significant event for them, and for you.
 Even though others may be going through the same process, it does not lessen the impact of the decision for your individual student.

 For some students who attend 2-year institutions, the decision may not be whether to transfer, but rather where to transfer.
 For other students, the decision is more difficult because transfer is a choice.
-Your student will need to go through a process of deciding whether or not a transfer is the right answer for him.
-If he decides to make a change, he will need to complete the actual process of transferring, and finally he’ll need to make the transfer successful once it happens
+Your student will need to go through a process of deciding whether or not a transfer is the right answer for them.
+If they decide to make a change, they will need to complete the actual process of transferring, and finally they’ll need to make the transfer successful once it happens

 What are transfer options?

 Many students make what is called a vertical transfer.
 Quite simply, this is a transfer from a two-year college to a four-year institution.
-The student may have opted to begin her college career at a community college or a junior college.
-After completing work there, perhaps with an Associates’ Degree, she transfers to a four-year institution to complete her undergraduate work for a Bachelor’s Degree.
+The student may have opted to begin their college career at a community college or a junior college.
+After completing work there, perhaps with an Associates’ Degree, they transfer to a four-year institution to complete their undergraduate work for a Bachelor’s Degree.
 Some two-year institutions have Articulation Agreements with four-year schools.
 This means that the student may have direct entry into a program at the partnering institution.
 This type of transfer is a big step, but does not have the emotional weight of a difficult decision.
 It is a natural next step.